- Strategic Plan

 With tears in her eyes, Anna-Lee looked into the sweet face of her one-month old baby.

 Soren had just been diagnosed with mild to severe hearing loss in both ears and Anna-Lee and her husband Nick were scared.
 What would this mean for him?
 Would he have a difficult life?
 They didn't want him to struggle.

 But they didn't feel bad for long.
 They learned there's plenty Soren can do with some help along the way.
-Their son can lead a happy, independent life with support from the Canadian Hearing Society and thoughtful friends like you.
+Their son can lead a happy, independent life with support from Canadian Hearing Services and thoughtful donors like you.

 Thanks to donors like you, Soren will always have a place to turn for valuable resources and understanding.

-Soren's family first walked into the Canadian Hearing Society when he was about a year old.
+Soren's family first walked into Canadian Hearing Services when he was about a year old.
 They didn't know it yet, but Soren was about to meet someone who would play a crucial role in his language development and his life - his speech-language pathologist Almut.

 From the very beginning, Almut was very encouraging.
 She taught the family how to play with purpose - making the sounds of trains, planes and animals to help with Soren's speech development.